jacobbaek/vagrants/README.md

    cd centos7-deploy
    vagrant up
    ```
-2. (optional)If you want to ansible playbook alone, should check 'vagrants/provisioning/inventory/inventory.lst
+2. (optional)If you want to ansible playbook alone, should check 'vagrants/provisioning/hosts.ini
-   inventory.lst have to same host information with IP address on Vagrantfile.
+   host.ini have to same host information with IP address on Vagrantfile.
    ```
    cd provisioning
    # assumed that inventory.lst already be modified.